What Are WP Plugins?

 - Customer testimonials

-- Language translation plugins (e.g. you can instantly change all content on your website from English to Portuguese)
+- Language translation (e.g. you can instantly change all content on your pages from English to Spanish)

 - Statistical reporting (e.g. number of visitors, pages visited, keywords searched, etc.)

-- Customer interactivity – contest, live chat, currency conversion, etc.
+- Customer engagement – contest, live chat, currency conversion, etc.

 - Business listing directories

-- Detect broken links and send you reports
+- Detect broken links and email you reports

 - Redirect URLs

-- Make your pages available for printing or downloading as PDF
+- Make your pages printable or downloadable as a PDF file

 - Add sitemaps

-- Hide pages from displaying on areas of your site (e.g. site maps, feeds, etc.)
+- Exclude pages from showing on areas of your site (e.g. sitemaps, feeds, etc.)

 - Block SPAM

-- Customize guest discussions (e.g. displaying Facebook discussions)
+- Customize guest comment displays (e.g. displaying Facebook discussions)

-- Insert code and code elements into your pages
+- Inserting scripts and code elements into your pages

-- Display animated graphic elements and advanced text formatting options
+- Add animated graphics and advanced content formatting options

-- Post your content automatically on social networks like Facebook, Twitter, YouTube, StumbleUpon and many others
+- Post your posts automatically on sites like Facebook, Twitter, YouTube, Tumblr and others

-- Show countdown timers (for scarcity offers, coupons, etc …)
+- Display countdown timers (for scarcity offers, coupons, etc …)

-- Display custom greetings, timed offers, etc …
+- Display personal greetings, timed offers, etc …

-As you can clearly see, plugins give you practically limitless possibilities.
-If you plan to build a web site, or your existing website isn’t powered by WordPress, then consider using it in the future.
+As it’s clear to see, plugins give you endless possibilities.
+If you plan to build a website for your business, or your existing site isn’t built with WordPress, then consider choosing it in the future.

-If you’re still wondering about the power and flexibility of using plugins, let’s take a look at how you can benefit by adding a plugin to your web site.
+In case you’re still wondering just how powerful and flexible plugins are, let’s take a look at how you can benefit by simply adding a plugin to your website.

-For example, if you want content protection, you can install plugins to make just a couple of paragraphs on a post or page inaccessible, or create a professional paid membership site with separate login details for every member …
+For example, if you want content protection, you can use plugins to make a section of a page inaccessible, or create a complete membership site with personal login details for all users …

-As mentioned before, free plugins can be used to enhance your web presence in lots of ways.
-From installing features that can improve your business, your visitors’ experience and your ability to review site data …
+As mentioned previously, you can use free plugins to enhance your website in so many different ways.
+From adding new features that improve your business, your site’s user experience and your ability to review site data …

-To increasing your site’s reach across many social sites and search engines …
+To extending your business reach across many social networks and search engines …

-You can also add complex features to your site using inexpensive premium WordPress plugins.
-For example, you can purchase plugins that integrate and automate functionality on your pages like user testimonial and event registrations management …
+You can also add complex features to your site using relatively inexpensive premium plugins.
+For example, you can purchase plugins that integrate and automate features on your pages such as customer testimonial and event registration management …

-And also set up a custom-branded bookings and reservations system online … all for a tiny fraction of the cost of hiring programmers to create similar applications for you …
+And also run a complete bookings and reservations system online … all for a small fraction of the cost of hiring web developers to code similar applications for you …

-Additionally, you can take advantage of native WP commenting features and plugins that can make your site even more interactive …
+Additionally, you can take advantage of built-in WP commenting features and plugins that can make your site even more interactive …

 For example, your web visitors can:

-- Leave comments on your site (which can turn into online discussions) using either the native WordPress commenting feature, or integrated Facebook comments (which then get displayed throughout the visitors’ Facebook pages, giving your site added exposure).
+- Post comments on your site (which can grow into online discussions) using either the built-in WordPress commenting function, or integrated Facebook comments (which then get displayed throughout the visitors’ Facebook pages, providing you with increased exposure).

-- Share your posts with other web users on bookmarking sites.
+- Share your content with other web visitors on social networks.

-- Engage in online discussions with other users through online forums or even set up an online social network on your own site.
+- Engage online directly with other users through forums or even set up an online community on your own site.

-- Dial your business directly from their smart phones while visiting your site
+- Call your business directly from their smart phones when visiting your website

 - And so much more …

-Finally you, can even integrate complex third-party solutions with a WP “front end”.
-This enables you to manage the content that your visitors see on your site, while the 3rd-party application handles the technical aspects …
+Finally you, can also integrate sophisticated enterprise applications using a WP “front end”.
+This enables you to manage the content that your visitors will see on your web site, while the third-party application handles the technological side of things …

-- There are many WordPress plugins available.
-Be careful not to overload your server with too many plugins, as this can start to affect your site’s performance and page loading times.
-It also means more maintenance issues for you resulting from possible conflicts and errors.
+- There are many plugins to choose from.
+Be careful not to overload your server with an excessive amount of plugins, as this will begin to affect your website’s resources and site loading times.
+It also means more maintenance work for you resulting from potential conflicts and errors.

-- Only keep the plugins you really use.
-Delete any plugins you don’t use from your site, as these use server resources.
+- Only keep the plugins that you really use.
+Delete any plugins you don’t need from your site, as these utilize additional server resources.

-- Many free plugins normally come with little to no support from the plugin author.
-When considering paid plugins, we recommend that you check some reviews online and understand what kind of reputation the developer has when it comes to providing support, upgrades, new features, etc. Be sure to check our WP plugin reviews for additional information.
+- Many free plugins typically come with little to no support from the plugin developer.
+When considering premium plugins, ensure that you do a little research first to see what kind of reputation the developer has when it comes to providing support, upgrades, new features, etc. Be sure to check our WP plugin recommendations for additional useful information.

-- If you see that a plugin has not been updated for a while (e.g. two or more years), then think twice before using it.
-The WordPress core software changes regularly and out-of-date WordPress plugins can cause errors.
+- If you see that a plugin has not been updated for a very long time (e.g. two years), then think carefully before using it.
+The WordPress platform changes frequently and older plugins that have not been updated can cause problems.

-- Ensure to always keep your plugins upgraded to the most recent version.
-Older plugin not only can create errors and conflicts, they could also have vulnerabilities that can be exploited by hackers and malicious users.
+- Make sure that you always maintain your plugins updated.
+Older plugin not only can cause conflicts, they may also contain security vulnerabilities that can be exploited by hackers and malware.

-As you can see, WP plugins are an integral part of WordPress and contribute to making it the most preferred content open source software available.
-Plugins also provide WordPress users with easy, simple and inexpensive ways to expand quickly without spending thousands of dollars on web development costs.
+As you can see, WordPress plugins are an integral part of WordPress and contribute to making WordPress the most powerful, flexible and scalable CMS in the world.
+Plugins also provide WordPress users with an easy, simple and inexpensive way to expand quickly without having to spend thousands of dollars on outsourced web development costs.

 One last thing about plugins:

-Whatever functionality you want for your web presence, you can guarantee that a plugin probably exists that will do just what you want it to do, and that this plugin can either be downloaded at no cost, or if it’s a paid plugin, that it will be surprisingly affordable.
+Whatever functionality you need for your website, you can be sure that a plugin already exists that will do just what you want, and that it can either be downloaded for FREE, or if it’s a paid plugin, that the price will be minimal.

 (Whatever you need done, there’s a WordPress plugin for that!)

-And, if by any chance this plugin does not exist, then one can probably be written for your business for a very reasonable price.
+And, if by any chance this WordPress plugin does not exist, then a custom plugin that does precisely what you need it to do can probably be created for your business for a reasonable price.

-Hopefully, now you have a better understanding of plugins – what plugins are and how they can enhance the functionality of your blog.
-See our related posts section to learn more about using WordPress plugins.
+Hopefully, this article has given you a better understanding of plugins – what they are and how they can enhance the functionality of your WP site.
+See our published posts to learn about more popular plugins that we recommend using.